LiyingCheng95/Papers-on-Argument-Mining/README.md

 Zero-Shot Stance Detection: A Dataset and Model using Generalized Topic Representations

-IAM: A Comprehensive and Large-Scale Dataset for Integrated Argument Mining Tasks
+IAM: A Comprehensive and Large-Scale Dataset for Integrated Argument Mining Tasks (ACL 2022)

+ORCHID: A Chinese Debate Corpus for Target-Independent Stance Detection and Argumentative Dialogue Summarization (EMNLP 2023)

 ### Evidence: